5-star/plugin.video.last_played/README.md

 Settings:
 ---------
-Number of lines: How many lines to display on screen Show Addons: Choose wether to list or not what was played using addons Group Addons (ON): It will group what was played on all addons on a single list Group Addons (OFF): It will show a list of all addons used, and when one is selected shows what was played with that addon Show Date: Display for each item the date when it was played Show Time: Display time of play
+Number of lines: How many lines to display on screen Show Library Movies and Episodes: Switch on or off displaying Library movies and episodes Show Music Videos and Songs: Switch on or off displaying Library music videos and songs Show Non Library: Switch on or off displaying what was played using addons Group Addons (ON): It will group what was played using addons on a single list Group Addons (OFF): It will show a list of all addons used, and when one is selected shows what was played with that addon Show Date: Display for each item the date when it was played Show Time: Display time of play
-Enable Debug: Display an extra menu option allowing to clear the full list, and logs information to help solve eventual errors
+Custom Path: Location of non-library play history.
+Point all devices to the same location to synch non-library history Enable Debug: Display an extra menu option allowing to clear the full list, and logs information to help solve eventual errors

 Installation